What are Ethics?

 There is a stark and glaring difference between the taking of life to sustain life, and the taking of life to support a lifestyle!

 Actions, whether ethical or unethical, can also be a matter of degrees, there is a quantitative difference between what is sustainable and what is destructive folly.

 A good example is the harvesting of trees.
 We can sustainably harvest timber to for use as shelter. which is one of our basic needs as a species.
-The key word is sustainably – we select what we take, where we take it from, how much we take. and we use the resources responsibly.
-The other approach is that we can clear-fell forests to “grow food” and in the process disrupt the natural systems which precipitate rainfall, trigger soil erosion and salinity, and end up creating a situation where there is insufficient rainfall to grow food, and soil becomes unusable or gets washed away.
+The key word is sustainably – we can select what we take, where we take it from, how much we take, and we can choose to use the resources responsibly.
+The other approach is that we can clear-fell forests to “grow food” and in the process, disrupt the natural systems which precipitate rainfall, trigger soil erosion and salinity, and end up creating a situation where there is insufficient rainfall to grow food, and soil becomes unusable or gets washed away.

 So, therefore, from a Permaculture perspective, ethical actions are simply those that support life, and unethical ones are ones that harm or destroy life needlessly.

-Permaculture therefore starts with ethics, which form the very foundations of this system.
-All actions undertaken strictly hold to ethics of Permaculture.
+Permaculture therefore starts with ethics, which form the very foundations of this design system, and all actions we undertake in Permaculture activities are strictly always in agreement with the ethics of Permaculture.